putterer/csi-client-app/README.md

 ## Building
 The project uses Java 8+ and should be runnable with every newer version of most JDKs, including OracleJDK and OpenJDK.

+Instead of building yourself, a prebuilt application can also be found on the releases page of this repository.

 It does not use any build automation and dependency management tool like Maven or Gradle as it is required to run and be modified on a system not connected to the internet due to running an access point as well as connecting to a router using